Is your lender asking for an Occupier Consent Form?

 Key Takeaways

-• The purpose of this transaction is to allow the lender to enforce the terms of the mortgage should the legal owner fail to make their mortgage repayments.
+• This allows the lender to enforce the terms of the mortgage should the legal owner fail to make their mortgage repayments.

-• Since you're waiving your rights to the property, you must book a meeting with an independent legal advice solicitor who can best explain the risks involved.
+• Since the occupier is giving up some of their rights to the property, they must get independent legal advice from a specialist solicitor, who can best explain the risks involved.

 • In this article, we explain what is included in an occupier waiver form, why you need it, who can provide independent legal advice and finally who can be a witness.

-An Occupier Consent Form waives certain legal rights of a resident of a property in favour of the mortgage lender.
-It is also known as a Deed of Consent, Deed of Postponement and Consent to Mortgage or an Occupiers Waiver form.
+An Occupier Consent Form waives the right of a resident of a property to reside in the property in the event of repossession in favour of the mortgage lender.
+It is also known as a Deed of Consent, Consent to Mortgage form or an Occupier Waiver form.

 Why is independent legal advice needed for an occupier waiver form?

-Even if the other occupiers of the property are not registered as legal owners, they could still become beneficial owners should they, for example, contribute financially to the property costs.
-This can interfere with the mortgage lender being able to enforce the terms of the mortgage and repossess your house if you fail to make your payments.
+Occupiers could become beneficial owners should they, for example, contribute financially to the property costs.
+This gives them a claim to the equity, which can interfere with the mortgage lender being able to enforce the terms of the mortgage and repossess your house if you fail to make your payments.

 At a meeting NOT ATTENDED BY THE BORROWER OR THE LENDER, the solicitor I have engaged has: